akiaxin/ProgrammingProject/README.md

 # Group Project
+Possible Names:
+The Surreal Ordeal of the Seal

 This game comprises of a playable seal character that has been swept away from his family.
 The goal of this game is to return to your family, with many twists and turns along the way!

 ## Members